serviceplanet/tolgee-toolbox/README.md

 # Known gotchas / issues / limitations

+* Error messages can be cryptic.
+For example it assumes it is correctly configured in a lot of places.
 * Tolgee by default supports up to 100 entries in its importer.
 If you exceed this you will get an HTTP 400 error.
 See Tolgee's [ImportService.kt](https://github.com/tolgee/tolgee-platform/blob/c39d3dbb5351ffc7d237f1a854d146eb6663d851/backend/data/src/main/kotlin/io/tolgee/service/dataImport/ImportService.kt#L89-L91).
 * `toolgee-toolbox pull` will fail when there are no translations yet for a language.
 Tolgee will return a HTTP 400 (bad request) when trying to export.